soxofaan/epsel/README.md

 standard Python logging as desired, but this setup is not replicated in the executor processes.
 There are no (default) logging handlers, so all logging messages are lost.
-Since Python 3.2 however, when there are not handlers, there is still a "last resort" handler that will show `warning()` and `error()` messages in their bare format on standard error, but you probably want something more flexible than that.
+Since Python 3.2 however, when there are no handlers, there is still a "last resort" handler that will show `warning()` and `error()` messages in their bare format on standard error, but you probably want something more flexible than that.